dragonflydb/dragonfly/README.md

 ## Roadmap and status

-Currently, Dragonfly supports ~130 Redis commands and all memcache commands besides `cas`.
+Currently, Dragonfly supports ~185 Redis commands and all memcache commands besides `cas`.
-We are almost on par with Redis 2.8 API.
-Our first milestone will be to stabilize basic functionality and reach API parity with Redis 2.8 and Memcached APIs.
+We are almost on par with Redis 5 API.
+Our next milestone will be to stabilize basic functionality and implement the replication API.
 If you see that a command you need, is not implemented yet, please open an issue.

-The next milestone will be implementing H/A with `redis -> dragonfly` and `dragonfly<->dragonfly` replication.

-For dragonfly-native replication, we are planning to design a distributed log format that will support order of magnitude higher speeds when replicating.
+For dragonfly-native replication, we are designing a distributed log format that will support order of magnitude higher speeds.

-After the replication and failover feature we will continue with other Redis commands from APIs 3,4 and 5.
+After the replication feature we will continue with other Redis missing commands from APIs 3-6.

 Please see [API readiness doc](docs/api_status.md) for the current status of Dragonfly.

-### Milestone - H/A
-Implement leader/follower replication (PSYNC/REPLICAOF/...).

-### Milestone - "Maturity"
-APIs 3,4,5 without cluster support, without modules and without memory introspection commands.
-Also without geo commands and without support for keyspace notifications, without streams.
-Probably design config support.
-Overall - few dozens commands...
-Probably implement cluster-API decorators to allow cluster-configured clients to connect to a single instance.

-### The next milestones will be determined along the way.

 ## Design decisions